wyqdgggfk/Note-For-Hacking-with-macOS/Project 01 Storm Viewer.md

 # Launch Xcode and create a project

-1. First open Xcode.app and it will show you a window like this:
+## Open Xcode.app and create the basic information

+When you launch Xcode.app, it looks like this:

 ![xcodelaunchwindow](https://tva1.sinaimg.cn/large/0082zybpgy1gc6dr5y34tj30nk0ecmxx.jpg)